vidavakil/RoboND-Kinematics-Project/writeup.md

         R_rpy = R_z_yaw * R_y_pitch * R_x_roll * R_corr
 ```

 which can be computed given a triplet of roll-pitch-yaw rotation angles for the gripper_link.
-Thus, given the position and orientation of the gripper_link, we can reconstruct `T_total`, the homogeneous transformation matrix from the base_link to the gripper_link.
+Thus, given the position and orientation of the gripper_link, we can reconstruct T_total, the homogeneous transformation matrix from the base_link to the gripper_link.

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

-Since we have a spherical wrist, and `O4 = O5 = O6` in our DH diagram, the inverse kinematics problem gets simplified:
+Since we have a spherical wrist, and O4 = O5 = O6 in our DH diagram, the inverse kinematics problem gets simplified:
 1- Given the gripper-link orientation, we can solve the last three joints of the robot.
-2- Given the gripper-link position, can derive wrist center (`O4 = O5 = O6`), and from that we can solve the first three joints of the robot.
+2- Given the gripper-link position, can derive wrist center (O4 = O5 = O6), and from that we can solve the first three joints of the robot.

-To derive Wrist Center (WC), we have the following equation (where d = d6 in the DH table, R0_6 is the 3x3 rotation matrix `R_rpy` describes before, and [px, py, pz] is the position of the gripper.
+To derive Wrist Center (WC), we have the following equation (where d = d6 in the DH table, R0_6 is the 3x3 rotation matrix R_rpy describes before, and [px, py, pz] is the position of the gripper.

 ![alt text][image6]

-Once we have the coordinates of WC (`O4 = O5 = O6`), and given the following diagram, we can solve for the first three angles.
+Once we have the coordinates of WC (O4 = O5 = O6), and given the following diagram, we can solve for the first three angles.
 ![alt text][image7]